ksator/python-training-for-network-engineers/flask/readme.md

  * Debugger PIN: 761-615-843
 ```
 ### make rest calls:
+you need a rest client:
 The below rest calls are with curl.
 if you prefer to make rest calls using a python rest client, please refer to these examples about the requests module https://github.com/ksator/python-training-for-network-engineers/tree/master/rest_basics
+You can aslo use a graphical rest client (postman ....)

 ##### Retrieve list of tasks: